https://cdn.gabb.com/wp-content/uploads/2023/03/4-parenting-styles-redesign-1.png

 Authoritative parenting and technology

-The authoritative principles of high expectations, love, and support work best when raising kids in our digital world.
+When raising kids in our digital world, the authoritative principles of high expectations, warmth, and support work best.
 Parents can have high expectations of their children’s responsible behavior online and provide high support.
-[4]

 This could include the use of a technology plan or cell phone contract where the child is encouraged to share their input into the rules and consequences.
 Parents still hold the final say, but allow children to influence the decisions.

-Support can be open with frequent conversations surrounding the benefits of technology and dangers online, including teaching them digital citizenship skills and guiding their knowledge of phone etiquette skills.
+Support can be open with frequent conversations surrounding the benefits of technology and dangers online, including teaching kids digital citizenship skills, guiding their knowledge of phone etiquette skills, and providing them with kid safe devices.

 Children also benefit from high parental involvement in their internet activities.
 Parents provide flexible and personalized rules for a child’s use of the internet, tailoring expectations to each child’s needs and allowing children to provide input to the rules and consequences.

-The guidelines are not arbitrary—they have reasons behind them that children understand.
-If a child breaks an online rule, authoritative parents will enforce the
+The guidelines are not arbitrary — they have reasons behind them that children understand.
+If a child breaks an online rule, authoritative parents will enforce them.

-Research shows that parents who educate their children on how and why of behaving well online, and who also engage in a reasonable amount of monitoring internet activities use the most effective approach to online safety.
-[5]
+Research shows that parents who educate their children on the how and why of behaving well online, and who also engage in a reasonable amount of monitoring internet activities, use the most effective approach to online safety.

 While authoritative parents encourage their children to explore and create their own identities, authoritarian parents use their position as a form of control.
 They withhold approval, use sarcasm, or ridicule their children to make them behave properly.